Catholic school: Purpose

 Catholic schools are distinct from their public school counterparts in focusing on the development of individuals as practitioners of the Christian faith.
 The leaders, teachers, and students must focus on four fundamental rules initiated by the Church and school.
 This includes the Catholic identity of the school, education in regards to life and faith, the celebration of life and faith, and action and social equality.

-Like other Christian-affiliated institutions, Catholic schools are generally nondenominational, in that they accept anyone regardless of religion or denominational affiliation, sex, race or ethnicity, or nationality, provided the admission or enrollment requirements and legal documents are submitted, and rules & regulations are obeyed for a fruitful school life.
+Like other Christian-affiliated institutions, Catholic schools are generally nondenominational, in that they accept anyone regardless of religion or denominational affiliation, sex, race or ethnicity, or nationality, provided the admission or enrollment requirements and legal documents are submitted, and rules and regulations are obeyed for a fruitful school life.
 However, non-Catholics, whether Christian or not, may need to participate in or be exempted from required activities, particularly those of a religious nature.
 These are in keeping with the spirit of social inclusiveness.

 Religious education

 The religious education as a core subject is a vital element of the curriculum where individuals are to develop themselves: "intellectually, physically, socially, emotionally and of course, spiritually."
 The education also involves: "the distinct but complementary aspect of the school's religious dimension of liturgical and prayer life of the school community."
 In Catholic schools, teachers teach a Religious Education Program provided by the Bishop and Superintendent.
 The teacher Pastor, and Bishop therefore, contribute to the planning and teaching Religious Education Lessons.

 Catholic education has been identified as a positive fertility factor; Catholic education at the college level and, to a lesser degree, at secondary school level is associated with a higher number of children, even when accounting for the confounding effect that higher religiosity leads to a higher probability of attending religious education.